 The Delica is probably one of the most popular of Spyderco’s knives and is available in a range of handle and steel options;

-Important in a working knife that might be used in wet, cold and slippery conditions is a secure grip, the FRN handle of the Delica provides this in the form of the multidirectional texturing.
-This special texturing provides a secure grip no matter what direction a load is applied to the knife whether you are pulling a serrated blade through wet ropes or using a plain edged model to open packages, push cut through cardboard or do some light weight whittling you will always have a secure grip with this handle.
+Important in a working knife that might be used in wet, cold, and slippery conditions is a secure grip, the FRN handle of the Delica provides this in the form of multidirectional texturing.
+This special texturing provides a secure grip no matter what direction a load is applied to the knife whether you are pulling a serrated blade through wet ropes or using a plain edged model to open packages, push cut through cardboard or do some lightweight whittling you will always have a secure grip with this handle.

-The steel of the Delica is VG-10 a high performance Japanese steel providing a great balance between edge retention and ease of sharpening.
-This choice of steel isn’t as ambitions or expensive as some of the really unusual steels that Spyderco sometimes use including ZDP-189 and the ground breaking H-1 steel which replaces nitrogen for carbon in it’s make up making it completely rust proof not just resistant like stainless steels, in fact Spyderco were the first of any knife manufacturer to use H-1 in a folding knife, their ‘Salt’ series.
+The steel of the Delica is VG-10 high-performance Japanese steel providing a great balance between edge retention and ease of sharpening.
+This choice of steel isn’t as ambitious or expensive as some of the really unusual steels that Spyderco sometimes use including ZDP-189 and the groundbreaking H-1 steel which replaces nitrogen for carbon in its make up making it completely rustproof not just resistant like stainless steels, in fact, Spyderco was the first of any knife manufacturer to use H-1 in a folding knife, their ‘Salt’ series.
 The Delica is available in ZDP-189 but the VG-10 of the standard model Delica 4 is the perfect middle ground for a working knife.